handiko/TradingStrategy-Public/Price Action and Chart Pattern/Smash Day/README.md

 ![](./Entry.png)

 ## Filter
 X number of days (lookback) in the point 2 above become the entry filter.
-The premise is, after X number of days, any break of previous day's structure (high or low) to the opposite direction of the trend, become the sign of a trend exhaustion and likely to be followed by a trend reversal.
+The premise is, after X number of days, any break of previous day's structure (high or low) to the opposite direction of the trend, become the sign of a trend exhaustion, and likely to be followed by a trend reversal.
 Thus, we catch the next trend quite early.

 ## Input Parameters
 * __Magic__ : EA's magic number
 * __Lots__ : Lot opened on each trade.
 * __Timeframe__ : Timeframe of execution.
-D1 = default
+Default is D1
 * __lookback__ : number of days to look back.
 (Filter)
-* __atrPeriod__ : ATR Period to calculate ATR-base stop loss distance.
+* __atrPeriod__ : ATR Period to calculate ATR-based stop loss distance.
 * __atrMult__ : --> SL distance = ATR * atrMult.
 * __slMode__ : SLMODE_ATR means the stop loss is calculated based on ATR.
 SLMODE_FIXED means the stop loss is a fixed value.
 * __slPoint__ : SL distance in points.
 Used when SLMODE_FIXED is selected.